jim-rafferty/jim-rafferty.github.io/_posts/2025-02-28-Simulation-Studies-in-Parallel.md

 There are some considerations to make before parallelising everything!
 Remember adding threads increases the memory requirements of your computation, so if you are doing something particularly memory intensive in your loop then adding threads may make your computer run out of memory.
 Also, some functions and models available in `R` and other environments are themselves multithreaded.
 If you are calling one of those functions in the loop that you're considering parallelising you might find your programme is running as efficiently as it can already.

 On my machine (M2 mac) the single threaded implementation above takes 23.3 seconds, while the parallel implementation running on all available cores takes 9.4 seconds.
 Not bad for a change to 5 lines.
 Also note that this is not a tremendously intensive example.
-The more time each iteration takes the better the saving will be, up to a maximum theoretical improvement of $t_{parallel} \approx \frac{t_{serial}}{n_{threads}}$.
+The more time each iteration takes the better the saving will be, up to a maximum theoretical improvement of $$t_{parallel} \approx \frac{t_{serial}}{n_{threads}}$$.

 Some additional resources:
 - [Guidance on how to conduct simulation studies](https://pubmed.ncbi.nlm.nih.gov/16947139/)